benefits of horse gram

 Top 10 Amazing Benefits Of Horse Gram (Kulthi Dal)

 Horse gram, also known as kulthi dal, is a highly nutritious legume that has been a staple in traditional Indian cuisine, particularly in the southern regions.
-This versatile crop is not only valued for its nutritional benefits but also for its ability to thrive in adverse climatic conditions, making it a resilient choice for farmers in marginal and drought-prone areas.
-Horse gram finds its way into various culinary preparations, such as ‘dal’ and ‘rasam’.
+It is often used in dals, soups, and traditional recipes for its nutrition and health-supporting properties.

 Nutritional Facts of Horse Gram

 Horse gram is a powerhouse, packed with an impressive array of essential nutrients.
-Here are some key nutritional facts about this remarkable legume:
+Here is the nutritional value of 100 g of horse gram.1

 • Protein-Rich: Horse gram boasts a high protein content, with the red-seeded variety containing up to 25% protein, while the foliage of mature plants offers about 18% protein.